 An introduction to the basic principles of organic chemistry with emphasis on bonding, stereochemistry, reaction intermediates and reaction mechanisms, and structure-reactivity correlations.
 Intended for students in biological and life sciences.
 Students in chemistry or biochemistry programs should not enrol in this course.
 See also General Organic Chemistry II.

 CHEM 281/3.0 introduces students to the basic principles of organic chemistry with emphasis on bonding, stereochemistry, reaction intermediates and reaction mechanisms, and structure-reactivity correlations.
-The online laboratory introduces basic experimental techniques and illustrates properties of organic compounds in a virtual laboratory setting.
+The virtual laboratory introduces basic experimental techniques and illustrates properties of organic compounds in a virtual laboratory setting.

 CHEM 281/3.0 has a significant level of interaction with the instructor and TAs to help students master the course material.